Charles Birnbaum

 The Historic Preservation Medal is awarded for outstanding work in the field of preservation and/or restoration of historic gardens or buildings of national importance.

-The Historic Preservation Medal was designed in 1973 by Joseph Kiselewski of New York City and presented and endowed by Mrs. John Leddy-Jones, Founders Garden Club of Dallas, and Mrs. Leonard Kirby, Jupiter Island Garden Club.
-It was the intention of the donors that non-members or groups receive preference in the awarding of this medal.
+The Historic Preservation Medal was designed in 1973 by Joseph Kiselewski of New York City and endowed by two GCA club members: Elizabeth “Betty” Work Kirby (Mrs. Leonard Kirby: 1910–2007), Jupiter Island Garden Club, Zone VIII, and Erin Bain Leddy Jones (Mrs. John Leddy Jones: 1896–1974), attorney, author, and lay expert on environmental issues, who was a member of Founders Garden Club of Dallas, Zone IX.
+Originally awarded in 1973, it was the intention of the donors that non-members or groups receive preference in the awarding of this medal.

 See other winners of this medal